thinknoack/wwbb/README.md

 create a database

+	mysql>

-	mysql> create database vagrant;
+	create database vagrant;

-	mysql> grant all privileges on 'vagrant'.* to 'vagrant'@'localhost' identified by 'vagrant';
+	GRANT ALL PRIVILEGES ON vagrant.* TO'vagrant'@'localhost' identified by 'vagrant';